 Koalas in Gunnedah

-Due to the abundant variety of favoured eucalyptus and freedom from disease, Gunnedah's koala population is increasing, and the locals and visitors alike feel privileged to have access to these endangered Australian icons.
+Due to the abundant variety of favoured eucalyptus and freedom from disease, Gunnedah has had a steady koala population living in and around town and scattered throughout the Shire.
+Locals and visitors alike, feel privileged to have access to these endangered Australian icons.

-The basalt topped hills around Gunnedah and across the Shire provide perfect soils for growing koala's favourite trees.
+Tree corridors and increased habitat in the area allow koalas access throughout town and district, and the basalt topped hills across the Shire provide perfect soils for growing koalas' favourite trees.